-Dash Cam Prices in 2024: How Much Do They Cost?
+Dash Cam Prices 2024: How Much Do They Cost?

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-A simple front-view dash cam can cost as little as $80, but more professional models run between $100 and $250.
+Our extensive research has shown a simple front-view dash cam can cost as little as $60, but more professional models run between $100 and $250.
 To get key features like high-resolution video, night vision, and collision detection, expect to pay $150 to $300.
-Dual-facing dash cams with large screens and parking monitoring can cost over $400 but are not necessary for most drivers.
+Dual-facing dash cams rated highest by users, featuring large screens and parking monitoring, can cost over $400 but are not necessary for most drivers.

 Dash Cam Prices for Businesses